Sexual consent in law: Enforcement challenges

-Whilst progressive rape legislation is favoured by most legal experts and human rights instruments, as it offers higher protections to rape survivors than coercion-based legislation, there are numerous enforcement challenges related to consent-based rape legislation that must be considered.
+While progressive rape legislation is favoured by most legal experts and human rights instruments, as it offers higher protections to rape survivors than coercion-based legislation, there are numerous enforcement challenges related to consent-based rape legislation.

 Defining consent

-There are currently consent-based jurisdictions which do not define consent at all within their legislature, which has led to issues such as clothing worn being interpreted as 'consent'.
-Moreover, some legislations conflate consent with "contribution of the victim", which no longer renders such legislation as strictly consent-based but rather a hybrid of coercion- and consent-based legislation.
-Additionally, in certain jurisidctions there is the additional obstacle of the 'reasonable belief' of the offender of such consent by the victim, which limits the effectiveness of such legislation.
+There are currently consent-based jurisdictions which do not define consent at all within their legislation, which has led to issues such as clothing worn being interpreted as 'consent'.
+Furthermore, in some legal systems, consent is not solely based on a person's clear agreement but also on the "contribution of the victim", i.e. how their actions, behavior or perceived level of participation or engagement are considered as contributing factors to determining whether consent was given.
+This approach blurs the distinction between a purely consent-driven system and one that factors in other influences, like coercion.
+Additionally, some jurisdictions allow for the consideration of the 'reasonable belief' of the offender of consent by the victim, which limits the effectiveness of such legislation.

 Furthermore, there is the issue of which concept of 'consent' should be implemented.
 For example, scientific studies have been strong proponents for a holistically viewed definition which includes contextual cues and interpersonal dynamics.
-However, this may be too broad for effective enforcement of consent-based legislation due to legal certainty challenges.
-On the other hand, certain legal jurisdictions interpretation of consent is too narrow, as it encompasses solely verbal consent.
+However, this may be too broad for effective enforcement of consent-based legislation due to challenges with legal certainty, a principle which holds that the law must provide those subject to it with the ability to regulate their conduct with certainty.
+On the other hand, the interpretation of consent in certain legal jurisdictions is too narrow, as it encompasses solely verbal consent.

 Pervasiveness of rape myths

 Rape myths are a heavily discussed barrier to effective enforcement of rape legislation in general.
-However, consent-based legislation is particularly vulnerable to the potential negative consequences such myths may have on its enforcement, and thus the pursuit of justice.
-Whilst such myths are plentiful in society in general, they have real effects on the criminal justice system.
-Firstly, they are a large problem in the enforcement of consent-based rape legislation in jury trials; as such misperceptions of victim behaviour often lead to assumptions of 'false allegations', which harm the interests of justice.
-Secondly, such myths and false stereotypes are present in law enforcement as well as actors within the criminal justice system.
+However, consent-based legislation is particularly vulnerable to the potential negative consequences that such myths may have on its enforcement.

+The prevalence of such myths in society poses a challenge for the enforcement of consent-based rape legislation.
+Firstly, they are a large problem in jury trials; as misperceptions of victim behaviour often lead to assumptions of 'false allegations'.
+Secondly, such myths and false stereotypes are present in law enforcement as well as in other actors within the criminal justice system.
 This has numerous negative effects including prejudiced filtering out of rape complaints, deeming 'simple rape' cases as 'unfounded' and promoting the lack of credibility of victims through skewing false allegation statistics.
-This prejudice within the criminal justice system and law enforcement against the "word of a woman" creates a great barrier to the effective enforcement of rape legislation but particularly consent-based, as the latter often results in "he-said, she-said" type scenarios.
+This prejudice within the criminal justice system against the "word of a woman" creates a great barrier to the effective enforcement of rape legislation, but particularly consent-based, as the latter often results in "he-said, she-said" type scenarios.